 Because Netflix owns this original content outright, it can make it available to subscribers around the world.
 So far, so good.
 However, the vast majority of content available in the Netflix library is not produced by Netflix.
 The streaming king must, therefore, abide by the restrictions placed on it by the copyright holders of any given piece of content.

 Netflix is not the bad guy here.
 It would prefer to show all movies and TV shows in every country because that would make its service more appealing.
 This is part of the reason why Netflix continues to invest heavily in producing its own content and buying content outright.
 Until such time as its original catalog is enticing enough to attract customers on its own merits, Netflix will be at the mercy of its partners.
-This reason is why Netflix blocked VPN services, however, some services can still unblock it’s US catalog, check our netflix guide to find out which VPNs unblock netflix.
+This reason is why Netflix blocked VPN services, however, some services can still unblock it's US catalog.
+Netflix VPN list to find out more.

 Why do copyright holders force Netflix to block content?